Are you considering the idea of taking your small business online?

-If you want to create an Editorial Calendar to help plan new monthly content, just search online for “free monthly calendar template” or download a free calendar template from WinCalendar.com …
+If you would like to create an Editorial Calendar to help plan your content on a monthly basis, just search online for “free editorial calendar template” or download a free calendar template from WinCalendar.com …

 If you want to manage your content scheduling directly from WordPress, there are some useful plugins you can use:

-Editorial Calendar is a Free WordPress plugin that allows you to see all your posts and drag and drop them to manage your blog.
+Editorial Calendar is a Free plugin for WordPress that makes it possible to see all your posts and drag and drop them to manage your blog.

-The Editorial Calendar gives you an overview of your blog and when each item will be published.
-You can drag and drop to move posts, edit posts right in the calendar and manage your entire content publishing schedule.
+The Editorial Calendar gives you an overview of your scheduling and when each item will be published.
+You can drag and drop to move posts, edit posts right inside the calendar and manage your entire blog.

-(Editorial Calendar.
-Screenshot above taken from Editorial Calendar plugin website)
+(Editorial Calendar – WordPress editorial plugin.
+Screenshot above taken from plugin site)